falkr/ttm4115/pages/index.md

 # Design of Communicating Systems

-**The Update to the year 2025 is still under progress.
-At least the [Schedule](https://ttm4115.iik.ntnu.no/schedule.html), however, is already adapted.**
+**The Update to the year 2025 is still under progress but, with the exception of some not yet working links, should be finished.
+In particular, you can now fill out the [Onboarding Form](https://forms.office.com/e/erFQ0LfryE), if you like.**

 **Developing systems is surprisingly hard.**
 We often think that the programming is the difficult part,